GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/mandel/Example.rst

 Constitutive laws
 ------------------------------

-For this problem, we simulate the poroelastic deformation of a slab under the uniaxial compression.
+For this problem, we simulate the poroelastic deformation of a slab under uniaxial compression.
 A homogeneous and isotropic domain with one solid material is assumed, and its mechanical properties and associated fluid rheology are specified in the ``Constitutive`` section.
-``PorousElasticIsotropic`` model is used to describe the mechanical behavior of ``shaleSolid``, when subjected to loading.
+``PorousElasticIsotropic`` model is used to describe the mechanical behavior of ``shaleSolid`` when subjected to loading.
 The single-phase fluid model ``CompressibleSinglePhaseFluid`` is selected to simulate the response of ``water`` upon consolidation.

 .. literalinclude:: ../../../../../../inputFiles/poromechanics/PoroElastic_Mandel_base.xml
     :language: xml